-JAXPORT is installing diesel oxidation catalysts on cranes and equipment at the Talleyrand and Blount Island terminals to reduce diesel emissions by 10 tons per year.
+JAXPORT has installed diesel oxidation catalysts on cranes and equipment at the Talleyrand and Blount Island terminals to reduce diesel emissions by 10 tons per year.
 The program is part of a Florida Dept. of Environmental Protection grant funded by the U.S. Environmental Protection Agency.

 As a member of the Coalition for Responsible Transportation (CRT), JAXPORT collaborates with leading cargo owners, trucking companies and ocean carriers to identify and implement environmental best practices.

 JAXPORT helped construct a 20,000-square-foot outdoor classroom at Oceanway Middle School that features hundreds of native plants, a freshwater pond and an elevated deck.
 Oceanway uses the facility as a hands-on classroom to teach students science and ecology.

 JAXPORT raises awareness of the endangered North Atlantic Right Whale and helps to support the Annual Right Whale Festival at Jacksonville Beach, Fla.